 This review team monitors those employees and students who have a communicable and chronic infectious disease, and:

-The review team is guided by the Board’s policies, Illinois Dept. of Public Health rules and regulations, and all other applicable State and federal laws.
+The review team is guided by the Board’s policies, Ill.
+Dept. of Public Health (IDPH) rules and regulations, and all other applicable State and federal laws.
 It reports directly to the Superintendent or designee.
-See also policies 5:040, General Personnel – Communicable and Chronic Infectious Disease, and 7:280, Students, Communicable and Chronic Infectious Disease.
+See also policies 5:040, Communicable and Chronic Infectious Disease; and 7:280, Communicable and Chronic Infectious Disease.
 The review team consults the employee’s or the student’s personal physician and local health department officials before making any recommendations.

 The Communicable and Chronic Infectious Disease Review Team respects the privacy rights of each employee and student and takes such precautions as may be necessary to secure confidentiality.

 This committee develops and implements the District’s Food Allergy Management Program and reports directly to the Superintendent or designee.
 It monitors the program for effectiveness and establishes a schedule for the Superintendent to report this information to the Board.
 See policy 7:285, Food Allergy Management Program, based upon the ISBE/IDPH Guidelines at: www.isbe.net/Documents/food_allergy_guidelines.pdf.
 See also the modifiable Microsoft® Word version of the ISBE/IDPH Guidelines at: www.isbe.net/Pages/Food-Allergy-Guidelines.aspx.

 Committee members include District-level administrators, Building Principals, the District Safety Coordinator (see 4:170-AP1, Comprehensive Safety and Security Plan, Part C, District Safety Coordinator and Safety Team; Responsibilities), District 504 Coordinator (see policy 6:120, Education of Children with Disabilities), staff members, parents/guardians, community members, and students.